-Commencing after the receipt of regulatory approval in a jurisdiction, we may be required to pay the Licensor a minimum royalty fee with respect to such jurisdiction for each year, or the "Minimum Royalty," in four equal quarterly installments.
+Commencing after the receipt of regulatory approval in a jurisdiction and the earning of revenue, we will be required to pay the Licensor a minimum royalty fee with respect to such jurisdiction for each year, or the "Minimum Royalty," in four equal quarterly installments.
 The Minimum Royalty will be 13% of the projected net sales in such jurisdiction for each such year.
 The projected net sales will be an amount mutually agreed between us and the Licensor for the first such year.
-For each ensuing year after the first year, the projected net sales will be the number of Licensed Products sold in such jurisdiction in the prior year, as adjusted for the expected market growth and, for each year through the tenth year, as increased by up to an additional 7%.
+For each ensuing year after the first year, the projected net sales will be the number of Licensed Products sold in such jurisdiction in the prior year, as adjusted for the mutually agreed expected market growth.
+In addition to the expected market growth, there will be an additional growth rate percentage of 7% for each year through the tenth year.
 In the event of a dispute between us and the Licensor regarding the determination of the expected market growth or the additional growth percentage, the License Agreement provides for resolution by an independent third party.
 At the end of each quarter, if the quarterly installment of the Minimum Royalty is less than 13% of the actual net sales of Licensed Products in such jurisdiction for such quarter, or the "Actual Royalty," we will pay Licensor the difference between the quarterly installment of the Minimum Royalty and the Actual Royalty.
 The royalty fee rate will be reduced from 13% to 3% upon the expiration of the patent portfolio covered by the License Agreement.

 As between us and the Licensor, the Licensor solely owns all right, title and interest to, among other items of intellectual property, the biosensor technology (including any improvements made to the biosensor technology by us), the anonymized data collected by us and any other technology of the Licensor, and all derivations based on, and all proprietary rights in, the foregoing.
 The Licensor will have the right to decide whether to protect or enforce, and the right to control any action relating to the protection and enforcement of, any of the foregoing intellectual property and proprietary rights.
-However, if the Licensor does not protect or enforce the foregoing intellectual property and proprietary rights, we will have the right to do so in the APAC Region at our own cost and expense.

 There is no set expiration date for the License Agreement.
 However, the exclusivity of the license granted under the License Agreement runs until the expiration of the patent portfolio covered by the License Agreement, which is currently until 2033.
 We expect that the patent portfolio will be extended as new patents are created throughout product development, thereby extending the exclusivity of the License Agreement.
 For instance, we expect to seek additional patents in connection with the development of the Prostate Specific Antigen test, the Peanut Kernel Allergen test and the Luteinizing Hormone test.
 The License Agreement may be terminated by us in the event of a material breach by the Licensor, if the Licensor does not cure the breach within 30 days after receiving notice of the breach; or in the event the Licensor discontinues its business operations or in the case of certain events related to insolvency or bankruptcy.
-The License Agreement also may be terminated by us after July 3, 2029 upon 180 days' prior written notice.
-The License Agreement may not be terminated by the Licensor unless we permanently discontinue our business operations in relation to the Licensed Products, or if we dissolve or cease to exist.
+The License Agreement also may be terminated by us at any time after the tenth anniversary of the License Agreement upon 180 days' prior written notice.